dassio/chatlogger/README.md

 ## Contributing

-1. Fork the repository on Gitee
+1. Fork the repository on GitHub
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable